bunkerity/bunkerweb/docs/quickstart-guide.md

     		ngx.say('world')
     	}
     }" > ./bw-data/configs/server-http/hello-world.conf
     ```

-    Because BunkerWeb runs as an unprivileged user with UID and GID 101, you will need to edit the permissions :
-    ```shell
-    chown -R root:101 bw-data && \
-    chmod -R 770 bw-data
-    ```

     When starting the BunkerWeb autoconf container, you will need to mount the folder on /data :